 - We encourage our staff to connect with one another –– not just through emails and phone calls, but face-to-face.
 That’s why each year we invite all 2,200+ staff members from across the firm to attend a day of information-sharing and celebration known as the Firm Conference.
 This in-person event held in Detroit brings our entire team together in a relaxed atmosphere and leaves them feeling motivated and reinvigorated.
 This is a day to thank our staff for their contributions and celebrate the firm’s culture.

 - When we’re celebrating the arrival of a new baby, we like to send a gift to the new parents.
-In addition to a savings bond, they receive a Plante Moran infant t-shirt, which has led to so many cute photos over the years that I’ve lost count.
+In addition to a gift certificate, they receive a Plante Moran infant t-shirt, which has led to so many cute photos over the years that I’ve lost count.
 (We even have a few staff currently employed who wore those T-shirts as babies!)

 - Another thing we like to do: Send personal letters home to the spouses of our staff to thank them for their support when staff are working on challenging projects.
 It’s a small gesture, but it sends a big message.